lnochili/azure-actions-imagebuilder/README.md

 This input is optional and by default, Action will use a unique name formed using a combination of resource-group-name and Github workflow Run number.
 The unique name of image builder template will  t_<ResourceGroup>_<os-type>_xxxxxxxx" where xxxxxxx will be a 10 digit random number.

 * If the input value is a path to a file name with .JSON extension, No further inputs are required for the action.
 The Github Action will assume the ARM template as the source for all inputs and user has ensured the values comply to standard ARM template schema for azure image builder.
 * If the input value is a simple string without .JSON, it is used to create new Image builder template in Azure resource Group.
-The action will check and fail, if imagebuilder template already exists..
+The action will check and fails if imagebuilder template already exists.
+Currently, update/upgrade of image builder template is not supported and it requires to create a new image builder template whenever this action needs to run.

 #### nowait-mode (optional)
 The value is boolean which is used to determine whether to run the Image builder action in Asynchrnous mode or not.
-The input is optional and by default it is set to 'false'
+The input is optional and by default it is set to 'false'.

 #### build-timeout-in-minutes (optional)
 The value is an integer which is used as timeout in minutes for running the image build and the input is optional.
 By default the timeout value is set to 80 minutes, if the input value is not provided.

 #### image-type (optional)
 The source image type that is being used for creating the custom image.
-Possible values: PlatformImage or SharedGalleryImage or ManagedImage
+Possible values: [ PlatformImage | SharedGalleryImage | ManagedImage ]
 The input is optional and set to 'PlatformImage' by default, if the input value is provided.

 #### source-image (mandatory)